 Step 2: Surface Preparation

-If you have puddles or pools of water from a leak, remove anything that may become damaged and clean up the water with a mop or some towels.
+If there are puddles or pools of water as a result of a leak, you should remove anything that could be harmed and clean up the water using a mop or some towels.

 Step 3: Seal Walls

 After preparing the surface, you can move on to sealing your basement walls with the appropriate product.
 Use a bristle brush made of nylon or polyester to apply the first coat for the best possible results.